-- Although the noise of a horizontal motion conveyor drive is similar to that of the traditional vibratory conveyor drive, some products such as frozen meat, poultry, or seafood that would make a drumming noise on vibratory shakers will run more quietly on horizontal motion shakers.
-That said, electromagnetic drives are the most quiet of all, so if product drumming is not an issue, an electromagnetic vibratory shaker will be the quietest solution. - Because horizontal motion conveyors can be heavily loaded, they provide some bulk storage capacity on the production line when conveying product in which damage may not be a factor.
+Although the noise of a horizontal motion conveyor drive is similar to that of the traditional vibratory conveyor drive, some frozen vegetables that would make a drumming noise on vibratory shakers will run more quietly on horizontal motion shakers.
+That said, electromagnetic drives are the most quiet of all, so if product drumming is not an issue, an electromagnetic vibratory shaker will be the quietest solution.

+Because horizontal motion conveyors can be heavily loaded, they provide some bulk storage capacity on the production line when conveying product in which damage may not be a factor.